CandyCoded/CandyCoded/Documentation/5. ScriptableObject/GameObjectList.md

 ### GameObjectList

+This ScriptableObject is extended from [List](List.md).

-Each ScriptableObject has a `value` and a `defaultValue`.
-The `value` can be modified via script, the `defaultValue` can not.
-A `Reset` method is publicly available to reset the `value` to equal the `defaultValue`.
+A `Reset` method is publicly available to clear the `Items` list.
 This method is also accessible via the inspector.

 ![](https://i.imgur.com/x60IcUO.png)